AbeJellinek/PDFData/README.md

 There is a release, available as a command-line runnable JAR [here](https://github.com/Aiybe/PDFData/releases).

->Try it out by running

 You can also try it out on the web [here](https://pdf.abe.im).

-`od-reader/src/test/resources/docs` contains four example PDF files, labeled based on the storage types they contain.
+`examples/` contains three example sets, labeled based on their contents.

 To run the project outside of an IDE, `cd` into the project's root directory and run `./gradlew run`.
 A help message should be printed.
 Additional arguments can be supplied after `run`.